Cannabis has allowed my mind and body to work together. Now I am in control, and recovering from PTSD.

 The two endocannabinoid receptors are the CB1 and CB2 receptors.
 While found scattered throughout the network, each is focused within certain areas.
 The CB1 receptor in the brain and central nervous system, and the CB1 receptor seems within the immune system and the gastrointestinal tract.

 Why is this lesson important?
 As per one researcher, “The endocannabinoid (EC) system is now known to be one of the key endogenous systems regulating pain sensation, with modulatory actions at all stages of pain processing pathways.”
 As per the report published in 2015, endocannabinoid signaling is responsible for the development of and resolution of acute pain.
 If we could work within this system – we could alter the sensation of pain.

-Treating Pain and PTSD With Cannabis
+Recovery from PTSD With Cannabis

 Of course, not all pain is related to the central nervous system; other types of pain come from chronic inflammation through the immune system.
 That’s where CB2 comes in.

 Although this relationship is less understood, CBD (one of the many non-intoxicating compounds in cannabis) is helpful for regulating the activity of the CB2 receptor and muting a chronic inflammatory response.